letsemploy/docs/docs/quickstart/publish.md

 ## Local Path

-Save the ojobpub.json on your webserver's root path by creating a directory `.well-known/` (not the dot prefix).
+Save the ojobpub.json on your webserver's root path by creating a directory `.well-known/` (note the dot prefix).

 The root path of your website might look like something like `/var/www/example.com/`, so the file _ojobpub.json_ would be placed in `/var/www/example.com/.well-known/ojobpub.json`.

-## HTTP Redirects

-Creating a redirect to a different domain, vHost or path.

-### Different vHost

 If you have a website under https://www.example.com you can try what happens if you place the ojobpub.json in this `vhost` so it would be accessible like so `https://www.example.com/.well-known/ojobpub.json`.